 If an employee, student, or guest needs assistance in evacuating the building, notify a TMCC Zone Leader (designee) and/or Campus Security member immediately upon your exit from the building.
 Follow the established procedures outlined elsewhere in this document.
-Rescue Assistance call buttons are located in all exterior stairwells on the second floor for assistance needed.

 Missing employee(s)